Challenging Ausangate Trek in Peru

 Where is the Ausangate Trek?

 The Ausangate Trek is located in the Andes mountains of the Cusco region, exactly in the Vilcanota range, three hours from Cusco city.
 The hike around Ausangate Mountain is considered the most challenging walk due to the average altitude of 4,300 to 5,000 meters (14,107 to 16,404 feet), and it offers different landscapes, including the Rainbow Mountain and the Seven Lakes of Ausangate.
-Hiking the full circuit, you will enjoy some of the stunning landscapes surrounded by the glaciers, colourful mountains, and crystal rivers, which house different wildlife of the area.
+Hiking the full circuit, you will enjoy some of the stunning landscapes surrounded by the glaciers, colorful mountains, and crystal rivers, which house different wildlife of the area.

 Stunning Ausangate View